Cyclescape FAQ

 We’re working to provide a ambitious platform that enables people to:

-Cyclescape will be available to any cycle campaign group in the country.
+Cyclescape is available to any cycle campaign group in the country.
 One of our aims with it is to provide a platform that will also assist the creation in new groups around the country.

 Who has created it?

 CycleStreets, who run the UK-wide cycle journey planner, CycleStreets.
-We come from a cycle campaigning background, being Committee members of one of the largest groups in the country (Cambridge Cycling Campaign).
+We come from a cycling advocacy background, being Committee members of one of the largest groups in the country (Cambridge Cycling Campaign).
 CycleStreets is a social enterprise set up as a not-for-profit limited company.

-The initial programming work has been done by Andy Allan and Andrew France as contractors working for CycleStreets during a 4-month period, with Martin from CycleStreets managing the project.
+The initial programming work was done by Andy Allan and Andrew France as contractors working for CycleStreets, with Martin from CycleStreets managing the project, with further work by Nikolai Berkoff and other contributors such as Shaun McDonald.
 The design work has been done by Supercool of Birmingham.

 What are the motivations behind the project?